Tennessee Governor's Mansion

-The Tennessee Governor's Mansion, also known as the Tennessee Residence, in Oak Hill, Tennessee, a suburb of Nashville, is the official residence of the governor of Tennessee and his or her family.
+The Tennessee Governor's Mansion, also known as the Tennessee Residence, in Oak Hill, Tennessee, a suburb of Nashville, is the official residence of the governor of Tennessee and their family.
 It is a three-story Georgian-style mansion that was built as a private home for William Ridley Wills and his family in 1929.
 It is on a 10 acre tract about 5 mi south of the Tennessee State Capitol in Nashville.
 The state purchased the house in 1949 and it has served as the home of Tennessee's governors since then.
 The house is open to the public for tours by advance reservation.

 It is one of four official state governor's residences in the country that is not located within its state's capital (the others being Drumthwacket, located in Princeton, New Jersey, instead of Trenton; the Wisconsin Governor's Mansion, located in Maple Bluff, instead of Madison; and the Ohio Governor's Mansion, located in Bexley instead of Columbus, Ohio).